-As the students talked about the thorny questions that the abolition movement faced, some

-It is one thing to oppose slavery and quite another to know what to do about it. continued to represent the individual they'd created in their autobiography, and some abandoned their character in favor of trying to figure out what they personally thought was the best course of action.
+As the students talked about the thorny questions that the abolition movement faced, some continued to represent the individual they'd created in their autobiography, and some abandoned their character in favor of trying to figure out what they personally thought was the best course of action.
 Either was fine with me; the autobiographies had served their purpose by getting students into an abolitionist mindset.